Ayan-Mahmood/task_tracker/README.md

 Task Tracker Full Stack Website

-Full stack website using React, Bootstrap, Java/Spring Boot, and MySQL Still a work in progress
+Full stack website using React, Bootstrap, Java/Spring Boot, and MySQL.
+Still a work in progress.
 Planning to host the website soon need to work on it, want to make a user sign-in page so multiple users can be supported first.

 DEMO: